eng-peterayad/airbnb-clone-project/README.md

   - Regression Testing: Ensures that new features or bug fixes don't introduce regressions (break existing functionality).

   - Reporting: Documents and reports bugs clearly, collaborating with Backend Developers for resolution.

+## Technology Stack.
+The following technologies will be used:

+- Django: A high-level Python web framework used for building the RESTful API.

+- Django REST Framework: Provides tools for creating and managing RESTful APIs.

+- PostgreSQL: A powerful relational database used for data storage.

+- GraphQL: Allows for flexible and efficient querying of data.

+- Celery: For handling asynchronous tasks such as sending notifications or processing payments.

+- Redis: Used for caching and session management.

+- Docker: A Containerization tool for consistent development and deployment environments.

+- CI/CD Pipelines: Automated pipelines for testing and deploying code changes.